How It Works

 4. Cycles

 A Cycle is a fixed time period during which focused and uninterrupted work is done on several packaged packages.
 Usually 6 weeks with a 2 week cool down.
-You can line up Packages from any Project into any Cycle.
+The packages your team will be working on in each cycle are selected at the Betting Table.

 1